danielkomaz/cloudskillsbootcamp/Week-2-Scripting-Like-A-Developer/README.md

-# Week 2 Scripting Like A Developer
+# Week 2 - Scripting Like A Developer

-The code found in this repositore is to help you learn how to script like a Developer.
+The code found in this repository is to help you learn how to script like a Developer.

 ## Prepare Your DEV Environment